digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 For a given contract, metadata is every information outside of the contract parameters that is stored on the ledger for this contract.
 Namely:

-- The contract ID;
 - The contract signatories;
 - The contract stakeholders (the union of signatories and observers);
 - The contract key;
 - The maintainers of the contract key.

-This information is not allowed to change between two versions of a contract.
+The metadata of two contracts are equivalent if and only if:

+- their signatories are equal;
+- their stakeholders are equal;
+- their keys, after transformation to the maximum version of the two contracts, are equal;
+- their maintainers are equal.

 Upon retrieval and after conversion, the metadata of a contract is recomputed using the code of the target template.
-It is a runtime error if the recomputed metadata does not match that of the original contract.
+It is a runtime error if the recomputed metadata is not equivalent to that of the original contract.

-**Examples**
+**Note:** A given implementation may choose to perform the equivalence check differently from what is described above, as long as the result is semantically equivalent.

+**Example 1**

 Below the template on the right is a valid upgrade of the template on the left.